How it's Made: Kishibe Rohan

 First of all, Rohan is visually perfect.
 He has so many outfits and they're all 1) completely off the handle 2) kinda femme but not in a wholly committed way?
 3) to my eye the most deliberate Actual Real Life Couture references yet 4) broadly sort of matchy/on-brand but with a pretty loose palette and set of shapes.
 He's like the most successful version of those capsule closet people or something.
 His visual brand is clear but also he can wear whatever he wants somehow.
 He also is wearing something different every time we see him, so he's a demonstrated in-universe fashionista (maybe the only one?
 Which seems weird for a series so steeped in fashion!).

-Second, he is not a hero or villain because he is already self-actualized.
+Second, he is neither a hero nor villain, because he is already self-actualized.
 He is granted magic powers and he uses them to continue to do his job.
 Imagine any other character receiving the godlike ability to rewrite anyone else and not immediately using it to, at minimum, manipulate people to their own ends.
 Imagine any real life people you know with this power.
 No way I'm not using that to make everyone like me, right?
 Rohan could never, because he does not care for a single second about anything except making his own art more interesting.
-That's insane.
 That's either so inconceivably well-adjusted and reasonable that it's impossible to imagine or it's actually insane.
 Unironically I would like to be just like him.
 The unshakable self-confidence paired with the genuine curiosity and commitment to a higher purpose.
 Unbelievable.

 He's also deliberately weird and self-absorbed.
 He's annoying!
 And he has next to no instinct for self-preservation.
 He's prideful and spiteful, nearly anti-social.
 No interest in dealing with actual people beyond turning them into abstractions for the sake of his art which sort of begs the question why he has so much investment in the art.
 He doesn't seem all that attached to the benefits of fame beyond getting more resources for his art.